 Anxiety, Mood Disorder, Substance Use Disorder and Addiction, Psychotic Disorder, and Trauma- and Stressor-Related Disorders.

 I have had the pleasure working with various age groups.
 I have leaned into working with young adults transitioning through life challenges, defining who they want to be, and becoming comfortable with who they are.
-I also enjoy working with healing older adults from trauma.
+I also enjoy working with older adults in healing through complex trauma.

 The CBT approach helps individuals become aware of how and why they perceive the world the way they do.
 It also offers an opportunity to challenge negative thoughts that contribute to anxiety and depression